dits-family-cookbook/dits-family-cookbook.github.io/recipes/main-dishes/johns-chili.md

 Dry Spices:

 * 2 tablespoon chili powder
-* 1 pkg Goya Sazon
 * 1 tablespoon cumin
 * 1 tbsp cocoa powder
 * 1 tbsp Italian seasoning, ground in mortar and pestle or simply in your palm
+* pinch of salt
-* dash of black pepper
+* pinch of black pepper
-* dash of cinnamon
+* pinch of cinnamon

 Remainder: